Skip to main content

 1. Santa in the Village

 Starting Black Friday, the Arab Historic Village comes to life with Santa in the Village.
-For five consecutive weekends, guests can experience Christmas magic at the Village.
+For four consecutive weekends, guests can experience Christmas magic at the Village.
 You can meet Saint Nick, grab reindeer food and even see blacksmiths work on reindeer shoes.
-The cost is $6 per person.
-Children 2 and under are free.
+There is no cost for this.
 For complete information, click here.

 2. Christmas in the Park